 Deliveries of the MD-11, a wide-cabin trijet, began in 1991 and ended in 2001.

-The MD-11 is 18.6 feet longer than the DC-10 trijet, from which it was derived, and carries about 50 more passengers.
+The MD-11 was 18.6 feet (5.6 meters) longer than the DC-10 trijet, from which it was derived, and carried about 50 more passengers.
 It was produced in Long Beach, Calif.
 A worldwide network of subcontractors and suppliers supported the assembly line.

 The MD-11 was available in four models: passenger, all freighter, convertible freighter and “combi,” where passengers and freight were carried on the main deck and additional freight below the deck.
 An extended-range (ER) feature was available on all versions.

 By January 1998, 174 MD-11s had been delivered, and the aircraft was in service with more than 20 operators, serving more than 100 cities in 55 countries with more than 270 scheduled daily flights.
-The fleet had compiled more than 2.7 million revenue flight-hours and 1.3 billion statute miles, carrying nearly 70 million passengers.
+The fleet had compiled more than 2.7 million revenue flight-hours and 1.3 billion statute miles (2 billion kilometers), carrying nearly 70 million passengers.

 Boeing ended production of the MD-11 in 2000 after 200 planes were built.
 The last MD-11 was delivered Feb.
 22, 2001.